MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-security-governance-and-compliance.md

 ### Threat protection and cloud security posture management

 Azure Security Center provides a unified security-management platform segmented as a cloud security posture management (CSPM) and cloud workload protection platform (CWPP).
-To increase security on your hybrid landing zone it is important to protect the data and assets hosted in Azure and elsewhere, Azure Defender for servers extends these capabilities to Azure Arc-enabled servers and together with Microsoft Defender for Endpoint provide a comprehensive EDR.
+To increase security on your hybrid landing zone it is important to protect the data and assets hosted in Azure and elsewhere, Microsoft Defender for Servers extends these capabilities to Azure Arc-enabled servers and together with Microsoft Defender for Endpoint provide a comprehensive EDR.
 To strenghten security of your hybrid landing zone, consider the following:

-- Use Azure Arc-enabled servers to onboard hybrid resources in [Azure Defender](/azure/security-center/quickstart-onboard-machines?pivots=azure-portal).
+- Use Azure Arc-enabled servers to onboard hybrid resources in [Microsoft Defender for Cloud](/azure/security-center/quickstart-onboard-machines?pivots=azure-portal).
 - Implement an Azure Policy to make sure all resources are compliant and its security data is collected into the Log Analytics workspaces.
-- Enable Azure Defender for all subscriptions and use Azure Policy to ensure compliance.
+- Enable Microsoft Defender for all subscriptions and use Azure Policy to ensure compliance.
-- Use security information and event management integration with Microsoft Defender for Cloud and Azure Sentinel.
+- Use security information and event management integration with Microsoft Defender for Cloud and Microsoft Sentinel.
 - Protect your endpoints with Microsoft Defender for Cloud's integration with Microsoft Defender for Endpoint.
 - For securing the connectivity between Arc-enabled servers and Azure, review the [Network connectivity for Azure Arc-enabled servers](./eslz-arc-servers-connectivity.md) section of this guide.

 ### Change Tracking and Inventory

 Centralizing logs drives additional reports that can be used as additional layers of security and reduces the chances for gaps in observability.
 [Change Tracking and Inventory in Azure Automation](/azure/automation/change-tracking/overview) forwards and collects the data in a Log Analytics workspace.
-When using  Azure Defender for servers you get File Integrity Monitoring (FIM) to examine and track software changes, Windows services and Linux daemons on your Azure Arc-enabled servers.
+When using Microsoft Defender for Servers you get File Integrity Monitoring (FIM) to examine and track software changes, Windows services and Linux daemons on your Azure Arc-enabled servers.

 ### Software Updates